nahumfarchi/sdl-hot-reload-template/README.md

 # SDL Hot-Reload Template

-An SDL hot-reload template for game development.
+An SDL hot-reload template for game development in C++.

 ## Setup